 Customize a Language model with Video Indexer

 Video Indexer supports automatic speech recognition through integration with the Microsoft Custom Speech Service.
 You can customize the Language model by uploading adaptation text, namely text from the domain whose vocabulary you'd like the engine to adapt to.
 Once you train your model, new words appearing in the adaptation text will be recognized, assuming default pronunciation, and the Language model will learn new probable sequences of words.
-Custom Language models are supported for English, Spanish, French, German, Italian, Chinese (Simplified), Japanese, Russian, Brazilian Portuguese, Hindi, and Korean.
+Custom Language models are supported for English, Spanish, French, German, Italian, Chinese (Simplified), Japanese, Russian, Portuguese, Hindi, and Korean.

 Let's take a word that is highly specific, like "Kubernetes" (in the context of Azure Kubernetes service), as an example.
 Since the word is new to Video Indexer, it is recognized as "communities".
 You need to train the model to recognize it as "Kubernetes".
 In other cases, the words exist, but the Language model is not expecting them to appear in a certain context.
 For example, "container service" is not a 2-word sequence that a non-specialized Language model would recognize as a specific set of words.